hphelion/documentation/hz.gettingstarted.md

 9. Click the blue "Create Image" button.

 10. After creating an image, it appears under the "Project" tab on the "Images and Snapshots" page.
-Launch as many instances as you like from the image you created.  **Is the image also available from the list of image names???**
+Launch as many instances as you like from the image you created.

-**Follow up with Steve - There is a Public tab - Public should only be under a project and not here.
-Did this get submitted as bug and fixed?**
+**Add Lin's stuff to this section.
+Shared field - if someone makes an image available to you it shows up in Shared Field.
+Add other explanations from Lin.**

 **Note** You can create volume images the same way you create instance images, but you cannot create an image with a volume attached.
 You must attach the volume to each instance separately.